jaaz10/jaaz10/README.md

 ## Current Focus
 - 🎓 Computer Science student passionate about web dev and it stuff
 - 💼 IT professional exploring the intersections of system admin and development
-- 🔧 Always tinkering with home lab and side projects
+- 🔧 Always tinkering with config files and side projects

 ## Tech Stack
 - System Administration